craigtimmonswv/Teams-EV-Configs/README.md

 Added Teams Audio Conferencing Policy on the EV Users Tab Added licenses capabilities to the Phone numbers tab.
 Added tab for dial-in conferencing numbers that are not shared.
 These should be numbers that are only used with in your tenant.

+v5.01
+Adds Auto-attendant menu options
+Adds Auto-attendant business hours greeting
+Stores file in OneDrive in a folder called TeamsEnvironmentReports Adds pulling of phone number tags to the phone numbers tab.